-There are two ways that consumers can use their prepaid debit card account to send money.
+There are two ways that consumers can use their debit card accounts to send money.

 A caveat: these methods only apply to general-purpose-reloadable prepaid debit cards.
 I am not writing about gift cards, cards that hold store credit, or funds received as an incentive for signing up for a new service.
 The techniques here work for FDIC-insured accounts, including prepaid debit cards as well as other bank accounts.